 National Pest Alert -The Spotted Lanternfly

 With the invasive spotted lanternfly damaging local trees and grape vines, Edwards Landscape has 3 trained technicians specializing in these unwanted visitors.
-The Edwards Landscape and Nursery Spotted Lanternfly treatment includes a 4-step application to the trunk of the tree.
-The final step of the process is a deep root system insecticide to the drip line of the tree that is performed in the fall.
+The Edwards Landscape and Nursery Spotted Lanternfly Control Package includes a 4-step application to the trunk of the tree as well as a deep root system insecticide to the drip line of the tree that is performed in the fall.

 Call 610-582-1941 or